Posted on Saturday, February 8, 2020 in

 Xtra Recipes

-This is a version of the classic Portuguese duck rice (arroz de pato), which uses the fragrant, fatty poaching stock from the duck to cook the rice.
+This is a version of the classic and fragrant Portuguese duck rice (arroz de pato classico e fragrante), with a fatty poaching stock from the duck to cook the rice is delicious.

 -->